Scope & limits (disclaimer)

 Illustrative scenarios (not guarantees)

-• Move-in / Move-out: deep kitchen/bath; inside appliances if scoped; baseboards; textiles refreshed where included.
+Move-in / Move-out: Deep cleaning of kitchen and bathroom, interior of appliances if scoped, baseboards, and textiles refreshed where included.

-• Post-construction dust: multi-pass HEPA plus damp-wipe of horizontals and vents to address fine particulate.
+Post-construction dust: Multi-pass HEPA vacuuming combined with damp wiping of horizontal surfaces and vents to remove fine particulate.

-• After a household illness: high-touch cleaning and disinfection by label contact time; soft-surface refresh if included.
+After a household illness: High-touch cleaning and disinfection following labeled contact times; soft-surface refresh included if scoped.

-• Pet or smoke odor: targeted textile care and odor-control steps using controlled moisture and extraction.
+Pet or smoke odor: Targeted textile cleaning and odor-control steps using controlled moisture and extraction techniques.

-Outcomes vary by materials, soil level, and agreed scope.
+Results vary depending on materials, soil level, and the scope agreed upon.

 What to expect on the day (descriptive flow)